According to the American Telemedicine Association:

 Telemedicine is closely allied with the term health information technology (HIT).
 However, HIT more commonly refers to electronic medical records and related information systems while telemedicine refers to the actual delivery of remote clinical services using technology.

 MDstaffers provides both permanent and locum tenens (temporary) experienced clinicians for virtually every specialty and need – to various hospitals, clinics, and other facilities nationally.
 We partner with qualified firms that provide the telemedicine technology for the provider, the patient, and even the facility.
 Telemedicine is an excellent way to quickly fill staffing shortages and improve your access to and quality of care.

-Because of our vast experience in telemedicine, have a huge network of experienced and interested clinicians.
+Because of our vast experience in telemedicine, we have a huge network of experienced and interested clinicians.
 We can supply clinicians for you on a daily, hourly, or per consult basis.
 We have clinicians who are scheduled full-time and part-time, and who can work as needed.
 Many of our telemedicine providers can be very flexible with their scheduling because they work on behalf of multiple non-competing organizations.
 Telemedicine is another way MDstaffers ensures our clients can provide excellent care wherever and whenever it is needed.

 More Torrid Growth in 2018 Leads to East Coast Expansion for MDstaffers Rancho Cordova, CA – one of the fastest growing physician staffing companies in the nation, MDstaffers, expands to the Washington D.C. metro area after another year of hyper-growth in its staffing division for 2018.
 After 450 percent growth in 2017, MDstaffers finished with